Athletic Booster Club of Dexter (ABCD) By-Laws

 Article III – Officers and Elections

 Section 3.1.
 Officers.
-The officers of the organization shall include one President, one Vice President, a Secretary and a Treasurer.
+The officers of the organization shall include one President, two Vice Presidents, a Secretary and a Treasurer.

 Section 3.2.
 Election.
-Election of Officers for the upcoming year will be held at the Annual Meeting held in June.
+Election of Officers for the upcoming year will be held at the meeting in May.
 Nominees will be solicited from the floor on the day of the election.
 Any Dexter parent, guardian or community member high school age or older is eligible for election as an officer.
 Only those who have consented to serve shall be eligible for election.
 Officers shall be elected by a vote of the current officers and the Board of Representatives.
-Officers shall assume their official duties at the conclusion of the Annual Meeting following their election.
+Officers shall assume their official duties at the conclusion of the May meeting following their election.

 Section 3.3.
 Term.
 Officers shall serve a one-year term beginning in June and ending the following May.
 Officers may be elected for up to three consecutive terms in the same office.
 Officers may serve simultaneously as a member of the Board of Representatives, representing a team or the Athletic Program at Mill Creek Middle School.
 In such cases, the officer would hold two votes for the purpose of deciding issues put before the membership.